5T33Z0/OC-Little-Translated/02_Disabling_Devices/Disabling_PCI_Devices/Block_Kexts/README.md

 ![IOreg01](https://user-images.githubusercontent.com/76865553/178971557-01f0158d-7ab8-41e8-b3fe-5193e2058670.png)

+Judging from the [source code](https://github.com/apple-oss-distributions/Apple16X50Serial), Apple16X50 appears to be a driver for serial ports, likely a leftover from the PPC days.
+Possibly left in for serial ports in internal devkits and unpopulated headers on production Macs.
+Looks like it only depends on the kernel and seemingly has no other dependents.

 ## Instructions

 Unfortunately, this device can't be blocked via ACPI, but you can do the following to block the kext from loading: